Tocilizumab: COVID-19

 Tocilizumab was approved for the treatment of COVID19 in the European Union in December 2021, and in the United States in December 2022.

 In September 2021, Indian pharmaceutical firm Hetero obtained emergency use approval from the country's health authority, Drugs Controller General of India (DCGI), to produce a generic version of tocilizumab to treat COVID19 in adults.

 In December 2021, tocilizumab was granted a provisional approval by the Australian regulator, Therapeutic Goods Administration, for treatment of adults.

 Tocilizumab was granted an emergency use authorization (EUA) for the treatment of COVID19 in the United States in June 2021.
 It was approved for the treatment of COVID19 in the European Union in December 2021, and in the United States in December 2022.

 Research

 Tocilizumab is being studied for pulmonary arterial hypertension (PAH).

 Tocilizumab is under evaluation in a multicenter clinical trial (ALL-IN) for the prevention of acute cellular rejection in status post heart transplant patients.

+A small initial study has suggested that Tocilizumab may be helpful for difficult-to-treat depression.
+Larger follow-up studies are required.